 Land use planning is a complex task, made even more so with competing objectives in multifunctional landscapes and multiple stakeholder groups.
 The Ex Mega Rice Project area in Central Kalimantan, Indonesia, is no exception.
 Largely overlaying substantial lowland tropical peat, past land use change has resulted in this region being a significant source of carbon emissions as the peat degrades.
 High poverty rates are common, and agricultural development is a key objective for the area, including significant expansion of oil palm.
 Further, the region is home to many threatened primates, including orangutan, and underrepresented ecosystem types such as lowland peat swamp forest.

-Our overarching goal for this project is to answer the following questions: Can a land use plan be developed that will simultaneously satisfy all the management objectives?
+Our overarching goal for this project was to answer the following questions: Can a land use plan be developed that will simultaneously satisfy all the management objectives?
 If so, what will it look like?
 If not, what are the trade-offs?